veista/smartthings/README.md

 - Enjoy!

 ## Notes:
-- If you have an extra switch called Light (you don't have a display in your AC), please give me your model number in issues so I can exclude it from the integration for your model
-- If you are missing the sound switch, Cooktop Center Warmer or Cooktop Burner Sensors from your oven, please open an issue and give me your device Model number shown in HA
-- On some AC models not all features function properly before you cycle the power on them after adding them to HA
-- I added all functions that were supported in my AC.
-If you want a feature that is missing, be welcome to open an issue and we'll find a solution together.
 - If you like the integration please star this repository and concider donating or becoming a sponsor.